About

 If you live in Macquarie’s catchment region, you may be eligible to receive five additional points.

-Note: If you qualify for both Macquarie Catchment Adjustments and the Regional Entry Scheme, you’ll only receive adjustment factors for one, from whichever scheme awards you the highest amount.
+Note: If you qualify for both Catchment Adjustment Factors and the Regional Entry Scheme, you’ll only receive adjustment factors for one, from whichever scheme awards you the highest amount.

-Criteria that may apply in addition to ATAR
+Criteria that may apply in addition to the ATAR

-In addition to achieving the standard of performance required for admission, for certain degrees you must also satisfy any additional selection criteria, such as a personal statement, questionnaire, portfolio of work, audition, interview or test.
-These criteria are taken into account either instead of, or in conjunction with, your ATAR or equivalent.
+In addition to achieving the standard of performance required for admission, for certain degrees you may be required to also satisfy additional selection criteria.
+This may involve completing a personal statement, questionnaire, portfolio of work, audition, interview or test.
+These criteria are considered either instead of, or in conjunction with, your ATAR or equivalent.

 Details of additional selection criteria and how you can meet these requirements are outlined in the degree descriptions.